The Holocaust in Italy: Organisation

-Tasked with overseeing SS operations and, thereby, the final solution, the genocide of the Jews, was SS-Obergruppenführer Karl Wolff, who was appointed as the Supreme SS and Police Leader in Italy.
+SS-Obergruppenführer Karl Wolff was appointed as the Supreme SS and Police Leader in Italy.
+He was tasked with overseeing SS operations and, thereby, the 'final solution', a euphemism for the genocide of the Jews.

 Wolff assembled a group of SS personnel under him with vast experience in the extermination of Jews in Eastern Europe.
 Odilo Globocnik, appointed as Higher SS and Police Leader for the Adriatic coastal area, was responsible for the murder of hundreds of thousands of Jews and Gypsies in Lublin, Poland, before being sent to Italy.
 Karl Brunner was appointed as SS and Police Leader in Bolzano, South Tyrol, Willy Tensfeld in Monza for upper and western Italy and Karl-Heinz Bürger was placed in charge of anti-partisan operations.

 The security police and the Sicherheitsdienst (SD) came under the command of Wilhelm Harster, based in Verona.
 He had held the same position in the Netherlands.
 Theodor Dannecker, previously active in the deportation of Greek Jews in the part of Greece occupied by Bulgaria, was made chief of the Judenreferat of the SD and was tasked with the deportation of the Italian Jews.
 Not seen as efficient enough, he was replaced by Friedrich Boßhammer, who like Dannecker, was closely associated with Adolf Eichmann.

 Martin Sandberger was appointed as the head of the Gestapo in Verona and played a vital role in the arrest and deportation of the Italian Jews.

 As in other German-occupied areas, and in the Reich Security Main Office itself, the persecution of the Nazis' undesirable minorities and political opponents fell under Section IV of the Security Police and SD.
 In turn, Section IV was subdivided into further departments, of which department IV–4b was responsible for Jewish affairs.
 Dannecker, then Boßhammer headed this department.

 The Congress of Verona

 The attitude of the Italian Fascists towards Italian Jews changed drastically in November 1943, after the Fascist authorities declared them to be of "enemy nationality" during the Congress of Verona and began to participate actively in the prosecution and arrest of Jews.
 Initially, after the Italian surrender, the Italian police had only assisted in the round-up of Jews when requested to do so by German authorities.
 With the Manifest of Verona, in which Jews were declared foreigners, and in times of war enemies, this changed.
-Police Order No. 5 on November 30, 1943, issued by Guido Buffarini Guidi, minister of the interior of the RSI, ordered the Italian police to arrest Jews and confiscate their property.
+Police Order No. 5 on 30 November 1943, issued by Guido Buffarini Guidi, minister of the interior of the RSI, ordered the Italian police to arrest Jews and confiscate their property.
 This order, however, exempted Jews over the age of 70 or of mixed marriages, which frustrated the Germans who wanted to arrest and deport all Italian Jews.